ubc-library-rc/ggplot2_intro_workshop/index.md

 At the end of this workshop, you will be (able to):
 1. Be familiar with the basic grammar of ggplot2
 2. Make ggplots for different kinds of data
-3. Customize ggplots for more effective and aesthtically pleasing visualizations
+3. Customize ggplots for more effective and aesthetically pleasing visualizations

 ## Schedule